5 Causes of Vaginal Itching You Shouldn't Ignore

 The vaginal area is susceptible to an overgrowth of yeast such as Candida albicans.
 These microorganisms, which usually inhabit the area, are able to grow excessively due to an alteration of the vaginal flora.
 This is one of the most common causes of vaginal itching.

 This type of infection may come with thick and heavy vaginal discharge, burning during urination, and a strong odor that is easily perceived.

 Its appearance is related to the use of irritants, sudden hormonal changes, and some nutritional deficiencies.

 - Increase your consumption of probiotics to favor pH regulation of the vaginal flora.

 - Make a sitz bath with a water and tea tree essential oil solution.

-Skin diseases such as psoriasis and eczema may be the reason why your intimate area itches.
+Skin diseases such as psoriasis and eczema may be one of the causes of vaginal itching.
 Although less frequent than infections, they often affect those with a history of the disease.

 They usually involve other areas of the body such as the face or scalp, manifesting themselves with reddening, rashes, and irritation.